 The road travels along the south west side of Gouthwaite reservoir, and reaches Ramsgill.

 At Ramsgill, the road crosses the Nidd.
-The road continues, with just a little up then down, to Lofthouse.
+It continues, with just a little up then down, to Lofthouse.
 This is where the Lofthouse climb begins.

 In Lofthouse, the riders take a right fork, and start climbing through part of the village.
 This climb featured on Stage 2 of the Tour de Yorkshire 2017.